TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 #### Powered USB Hub Requirement

 - **Protecting the Raspberry Pi from Overload**
-    - The Raspberry Pi 4's USB ports are limited in how much current they can safely supply—typically ~1.2 A total across all ports.
+    - The Raspberry Pi’s USB ports are limited in how much current they can safely supply—typically ~1.2 A total across all ports.
 High-draw devices like the RealSense (up to 900 mA) and RPLIDAR (350–400 mA) could cause undervoltage conditions, brownouts, or intermittent disconnects if powered directly from the Pi.

 - **External Power Sourcing**
     - The powered USB hub allows these devices to draw current from a dedicated 5V rail sourced from the robot’s main battery (via a buck converter), bypassing the Pi’s internal power path and preventing instability.